Transformations Clinical Psychology

 Bipolar Disorder

 Bipolar disorder is a mental health condition characterised by extreme mood swings, affecting energy, thoughts, and behaviour.
-Episodes range from manic highs to depressive lows, disrupting daily life and relationships.
+Episodes can range from manic highs to depressive lows, disrupting daily life and relationships.
 These mood changes can last hours or weeks, impacting functioning.
 Early diagnosis and effective treatment are essential for managing symptoms, reducing risks, and improving overall quality of life.

 What are the common symptoms?

 Bipolar disorder is a mental health condition characterised by significant changes in mood, energy, and activity levels.
-These fluctuations often involve episodes of mania or hypomania, where individuals experience heightened mood and increased energy, and depressive episodes marked by sadness and low motivation.
-While these episodes are defining features, it is important to note that individuals with bipolar disorder can also experience periods of stability, where mood and functioning remain balanced.
+These fluctuations often involve episodes of mania or hypomania, and/or depressive episodes.
+These are outlined below:

 Why do I feel like this?